Give your simulator superpowers

 Computed Properties vs Methods in Swift: When to use which?

-Another common question is when to decide to use a method instead of a Computed Property.
-There’s no common sense in this regard but there are a few obvious reasons.
+Another common question is when to decide to use a method instead of a Swift computed property.
+There’s no common sense in this regard, but there are a few obvious reasons.

 I like to take readability and understanding of my code into account when making this decision.
-I prefer to use methods if the logic I’m about to write contains heavy calculations that potentially take longer to execute.
+I prefer to use methods when the logic I’m about to write involves heavy calculations that may take longer to execute.
 It’s a way to let implementors be conscious about using logic and prevent performance drains.
-Properties are tempting to use and are often seen as lightweight values which makes it a risk if it contains heavy operations.
+Properties are tempting to use and are often seen as lightweight values, which makes it a risk if they contain heavy operations.

 Conclusion

 Computed Properties are part of the basics in Swift.
-They can be used in many different ways and it’s important to know the different use-cases.
+They can be used in many different ways, and it’s essential to know the various use cases.
 Always take performance into account and try to prevent unneeded calculations if possible.

 If you like to learn more tips on Swift, check out the Swift category page.
 Feel free to contact me or tweet me on Twitter if you have any additional tips or feedback.